Please review the information below prior to submitting the application.

 - Summer housing applicants must apply for a minimum stay of 4 consecutive weeks.
 Transition Week housing accounts for 1 week of the minimun stay of 4 weeks.

-Summer to Fall HousingNYU School of Law students who and have a summer housing assignment for week 10 of the Summer Term (August 4 to August 10, 2013), and have a confirmed Fall 2013 housing assignment, may apply for accommodations from August 10 (End of the Summer Program) to August 24 (Start of the Academic Year License Period).
-Those applicants assigned during this period must switch into their academic year housing assignment on August 11.
-Residents will be charged the 2013-14 early arrival rate that corresponds with the apartment type to which they are assigned.
-Due to the arrival of the entering class only those residents with a Fall 2013 housing assignment will be accommodated during this time.
+Summer to Fall HousingNYU School of Law students who and have a summer housing assignment for week 10 of the Summer Term (August 3 to August 9, 2014), and have a confirmed Fall 2014 housing assignment, may apply for accommodations from August 10 (End of the Summer Program) to August TBD (Start of the Academic Year License Period).
+Those applicants assigned during this period must switch into their academic year housing assignment on August 10.
+Residents will be charged the 2014-15 early arrival rate that corresponds with the apartment type to which they are assigned.
+Due to the arrival of the entering class only those residents with a Fall 2014 housing assignment will be accommodated during this time.

 Please review the rates and accommodation options prior to submitting the application.